Synkevych/realtime_user_tracking/README.md

 <h1 align="center"> Count Online Users </h1> <br>
 <br/>
 <p align="center">
-  Count Online Users - shows users in real time if the user has been on the site in the last 1 minute.
+  Count Online Users - tracks whether a user is online or not(has opened webpage in browser), showing a green button "Online" at the user card and changes the users counter at the subheader.
 Built with RoR and React framework, deployed to Heroku.

   <img src="public/index.png">
 </p>